Careers in Economics

 Bottom: Jill Grewe '12, Lisa Grewe '15, Tricia Luko '15, Tulsi Patel '11

 Research indicates that exposing successful economics alumnae to undergraduate women significantly increases the likelihood of those women persisting in the major.
 To highlight the array of career paths available to our undergraduate students, we invited alumnae from different areas, including research, product management, digital marketing, and more, to share their unique experiences.
-Each of the alumnae participated in a virtual interview, moderated by a founding member of our new Womxn in Economics club.
+Each of the alumnae participated in a virtual interview, moderated by a founding member of our Womxn in Economics student organization.
 Check out the highlight videos below!